 - 2 TIPS FOR SOLO TRAVELERS TO DUBAI

 - 3 BEST THINGS TO DO IN DUBAI AS A SOLO TRAVELER

 - 4 Conclusion: What to Do Alone in Dubai

-When I started the blog, my intention wasn’t to focus strongly on travels to the United Arab Emirates (or Switzerland).
-Still, somehow, Dubai has become the main focus of my blog, and after many visits and trying out a lot of different activities, I feel confident enough to write about my experiences as a solo female traveler in Dubai, and so I am happy to answer your questions in this “Solo Female Travel in Dubai guide.”
+When I started the blog, my intention wasn’t to focus strongly on travels to the United Arab Emirates.
+Still, somehow, Dubai has become one of the main focus of my blog.
+After many visits and trying out a lot of different activities, I feel confident enough to write about my experiences as a solo female traveler in Dubai, and so I am happy to answer your questions in this “Solo Female Travel in Dubai guide.”

-One of the questions I get asked the most is: Is Dubai Safe for Female Travelers?
+One of the questions I get asked the most is: Is Dubai safe for solo female travelers?
 And since I mostly visit by myself, I also get asked a lot about the best things to do in Dubai solo.